Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 M999
 </pre>

-Restarts the firmware using a software reset.

 ### Notes

-^1^This also puts the board into firmware upload mode (as if the Erase button had been pressed) if parameter P"ERASE" is present.
+The **P** parameter can also put the board into firmware upload mode (as if the Erase button had been pressed) if parameter P"ERASE" is present.

-^2^ Starting from v3.3 this parameter may be set to -1 to reboot the attached SBC (DuetPi + SBC)
+Starting from v3.3 the **B** parameter may be set to -1 to reboot the attached SBC (DuetPi + SBC)

 # T-commands